Android Auto keeps Disconnecting? Try these Fixes

 Uninstall or Disable the Conflicting App on the Phone

-If an app on the phone conflicts with the Android Auto app, then it may result in the disconnection issue of the Android Auto.
+If an app on the phone conflicts with the Android Auto app, then it may result in the disconnection issue of Android Auto.
 In such a case, uninstalling the conflicting app may solve the problem.
-The Spotify app is reported by the users to cause the Android Auto issue at hand.
+The Spotify app is reported by users to cause the Android Auto issue at hand.

 1. Launch the phone’s Settings and open Spotify.